dragon-fire-fly/organisation_app_api/TESTING.md

 ## Ci Workflow

-A Continuous Integration (CI) workflow was set up on Github actions to monitor the API and run all unittests after each commit.
+A Continuous Integration (CI) workflow was set up on Github actions to monitor the API and run all unittests after each push to the repository.

-This enabled early detection of test failures and therefore faster fixture of bugs.
+This workflow performs code checks, installs dependencies, runs database migrations, and executes tests for the project.
+This enabled early detection of migration problems or test failures and therefore faster fixture of bugs.

 The [workflow file](https://github.com/dragon-fire-fly/organisation_app_api/blob/main/.github/workflows/ci.yml) can be found in the github repository for the project.